Five-day celebration to include Grammy award-winning gospel artist Kurt Carr

 Saturday, June 11 at 10 a.m.

-A scholarly discussion on the state of the Black church will be led by Dr. Stacey Floyd-Thomas, associate professor of Ethics and Society at Vanderbilt University Divinity School and College of Arts and Sciences, and Rev. Dr. Stephen G. Ray Jr., former president of Chicago Theological Seminary and the immediate past president of the Society for the Study of Black Religion.
+A scholarly discussion will be led by Dr. Stacey Floyd-Thomas, associate professor of Ethics and Society at Vanderbilt University Divinity School and College of Arts and Sciences, Rev. Dr. Kenyatta Gilbert, professor of homiletics at Howard University School of Divinity, and Rev. Dr. Stephen G. Ray Jr., former president of Chicago Theological Seminary and the immediate past president of the Society for the Study of Black Religion.
 The program will be moderated by Rev. Dr. David Latimore, director of the Betsey Stockton Center for Black Church Studies at Princeton Theological Seminary.

 Saturday, June 11 at 4 p.m.